MaxySpark/PopDroidCam/README.md

 popdroidcam start --camera-id 2    # Wide angle (if available)
 ```

-In the TUI, enter the camera ID in the "Camera ID" field after clicking "Detect Cameras".
+In the desktop app or TUI, select the camera from the dropdown after detection.

 > **Note**: `--camera` (back/front) is simpler but uses the default lens.
 Use `--camera-id` for specific lens control.